criskoapps/criskoapps.github.io/README.md

 There she stood in the street
 Smilin' from her head to her feet
 I said, "hey, what is this?
 Now baby", maybe,
 Maybe she's in need of a kiss
 I said, "hey, what's your name, baby?
 Maybe we can see things the same"
 Now don't you wait, or hesitate
 Let's move before they raise the parking rate

 All right now, baby, it's all right now
 All right now, baby, it's all right now
 Let me tell you now

 I took her home to my place
 Watchin' every move on her face
 She said, "look, what's your game, baby?
 Are you tryin' to put me in shame?"

-I said, "slow, don't go so fast,

- don't you think that love can last?"
+I said, "slow, don't go so fast, don't you think that love can last?"
 She said, "Love, Lord above
 Now you're tryin' to trick me in love"
+Ow!

 All right now, baby, it's all right now
 All right now, baby, it's all right now
 It's all right now

 Oh yeah, whoa

 Let me tell you all about it now, yeah

 I took her home to my place
 Watchin' every move on her face
 She said, "Look, what's your game?
 Are you tryin' to put me in shame?"

-I said, "Slow, don't go so fast,

- don't you think that love can last?"
+I said, "Slow, don't go so fast, don't you think that love can last?"
 She said, "Love, Lord above
 Now you're tryin' to trick me in love"

 All right now, baby, it's all right now
 All right now, baby, it's all right now
 All right now, baby, it's all right now
 All right now, baby, it's all right now

 [índice](#belenus---letras-das-músicas-ensaiadas)